What’s therapy all about?

 What will happen in the first session?

-The first session is about covering a few things.
-It’s firstly about orientating clients to therapy so you can understand how the process works, and in particular the practices of the psychologist and the types of interventions that will be used.
+At the first session your psychologist will be covering a few things with your consent.
+It’s firstly about orientating clients to therapy so they can understand how the process works, and in particular the practices of the psychologist and the types of interventions that will be used.
 We will also explain some information about confidentiality as your privacy is well protected at the practice.
 The main goal of the first session is for you to get a sense of your therapist to see if you feel they are the right fit for you, and for the therapist to complete and assessment to work out what seems to be going on and how best to help you.

 How long are sessions?